amoe/acceleratedcpp/chapter-notes.md

 this, because the defaults to the correct thing.
 What would the destructor do?
 It would just need to destroy the `data` member, which is already handled by its relevant destructor on the Vec class,

+K&M talk about 'user-defined conversions': the compiler should automatically accept code like `Str foo = "bar"`.
+It just looks for a constructor with a single argument of the type of the RHS value.
+Apparently, the assignment operator is also called in this case.